-How can I keep up to date on what Greg is writing?
+How can I get updates on Greg’s writing?

-To connect with Greg and get the latest updates on his writing, exclusive material, and giveaways, subscribe to his mailing list.
+To connect with Greg and get the latest updates on his writing, exclusive material, and giveaways, sign up for his newsletter.

-Is The Night Contract going to be a series?
+Is The Night Contract going to be part of a series?